marlonfrank30/SR-IOV/README.md

 To enable SR-IOV on a physical adapter in vSphere client:
 1.Navigate to the host in the left navigation pane and click the Manage tab.
 Go to Hardware tab.
 Under PCI Devices option, select the physical adapter and click Configure SR-IOV option.
 ![](./images/sr-iov-config-1.png)
-1.In the populated window, select Yes to enable SR-IOV.
+1. In the populated window, select Yes to enable SR-IOV.
 In the virtual functions text box, specify the number of virtual functions to configure for the adapter.
 ![](./images/sr-iov-config-2.png)
-1.Click Save.
+1. Click Save.
-1.Restart the host.
+1. Restart the host.
-1.Verify the status of SR-IOV post reboot.
+1. Verify the status of SR-IOV post reboot.
 The status is displayed as Active.

 ## **Add vSwitch and Port Groups**